naxoc/riffrag/README.md

 See `.env.example` for all available options.

 ## Usage
-You can use `just` recipes for convenience or call the Python scripts directly if you are so inclined.
-### Using Just (Recommended)

-If you have [just](https://github.com/casey/just) installed (and you really should because it's so darn convenient), you can use these convenient recipes:
+All commands use `just` - it's simple and hides all the Python complexity.
+Just type `just` to see all available commands.

 #### Index a Codebase
 ```bash